Grief and bereavement

 • not using the deceased person’s name

-• performing a smoking ceremony.
+• the performance of a smoking ceremony.

 References